 The role of magnesium sulfate is not yet established for children 5 years and younger, because there are few studies in this age group.
-Nebulized isotonic magnesium sulfate may be considered as an adjuvant to standard treatment with nebulized salbutamol and ipratropium in the first hour of treatment for children ≥2 years old with acute severe asthma (e.g. oxygen saturation <92%, Box 6-9, p.118), particularly those with symptoms lasting <6 hours. has also been used.
+Nebulized isotonic magnesium sulfate may be considered as an adjuvant to standard treatment with nebulized salbutamol and ipratropium in the first hour of treatment for children $\geq$ 2 years old with acute severe asthma (e.g. oxygen saturation <92%, Box 6-9, p.118), particularly those with symptoms lasting <6 hours.
+Intravenous magnesium sulfate in a single dose of 40-50 mg/kg (maximum 2 g) by slow infusion (20-60 minutes) has also been used.